-CHART 4 Distribution of Retired Participants and Beneficiaries by Monthly Amount as of September 30, 2002
+Distribution of Retired Participants and Beneficiaries by Type and by Monthly Amount as of September 30, 2003

-Distribution of Retired Participants and Beneficiaries by Age as of September 30, 2002
+Distribution of Retired Participants and Beneficiaries by Type and by Age as of September 30, 2003

 B. FINANCIAL INFORMATION

 Retirement plan funding anticipates that, over the long term, both net contributions and net investment earnings (less investment fees and administrative expenses) will be needed to cover benefit payments.